Is there really a difference between men and women’s skin?

 Is there really a difference between men and women’s skin?
-Dr Anita Sturnham, Dermatologist and consultant to pH balanced skincare brand, Sebamed, shares her knowledge on the male vs female skin structure and advice on how both sexes should be taking care of it.
+Dr Anita Sturnham, GP specialising in Dermatology and consultant to pH balanced skincare brand, Sebamed, shares her knowledge on the male vs female skin structure and advice on how both sexes should be taking care of it.

 You skin changes with age.
 As you get older, men and women will notice that skin isn’t as smooth or tight as it once was, it’s drier and more fragile and you will experience loss of elasticity and plumpness.
 Both men and women lose approximately 1-1.5% of their collagen every year from the age of 20.
 For women, however, this escalated significantly in the five years leading up to and after the menopause, speeding up to a loss of 2-2.5 % per year.
 The male androgens slow down the rate of collagen breakdown in men.
 It is thought that they create a denser, stronger network of fibres, making them harder to degrade and breakdown, as the skin ages.